horriblename/hyprgrass/README.md

 ### Install via nix

-flakes are highly recommended (because I don't know how to do anything without it)
+Flakes are highly recommended (because I don't know how to do anything without them)

-put this in your `flake.nix`
+Put this in your `flake.nix` file:

 ```nix
 {